Present

 - On June 20, 2017, DTSC and DOI determined that the Soil RFI/RI field work was completed.
 PG&E proceeded in preparing the Soil Human Health and Ecological Risk Assessment (HHERA) in accordance with the approved work plan and addendum.
 The Final Soil HERRA Report was published in October 2019.
 An Errata was submitted on February 19, 2020.
 The Soil HERRA and Errata were accepted on May 29, 2020 by DTSC and DOI.

 - The Basis of Design/Final (100%) Design Report was submitted by PG&E on November 18, 2015.
 An errata was submitted on November 18, 2016 and an addendum to the flow and solute transport model was submitted on January 9, 2017.
 An addendum to the SMP was submitted on May 28, 2019.
-On October 8, 2020, PG&E submitted, and DTSC approved, an updated Table to the SMP that incorporated revised values from the Soil HHERA.
+In April 2022, PG&E submitted, and DTSC approved, an updated Table to the SMP that incorporated revised values from the Soil HHERA.